bitmovin/bitmovin-ruby/README.md

 We recommend using one of the newer clients, you can find a list of available clients in our [Bitmovin Docs](https://developer.bitmovin.com/encoding/docs/sdks).

 Using one of the newer clients guarantees 100% specification conformity at any given time and access to all features of the API as soon as they are released.
-Unfortunately, currently there is no new client available for the Ruby programming languate yet.
+Unfortunately, currently there is no new client available for the Ruby programming language yet.

 ## Installation